 - Transfer the drained lentils and walnuts to a food processor and blitz them until smooth.
 This will create a pureed consistency that will help bind the koftas.

-- In a bowl, combine the pureed lentils with the cooled fried spice and onion mixture and the chopped herbs (fresh parsley and mint).
+- In a large mixing bowl, combine the pureed lentils with the cooled fried spice and sauteed onion mixture and the chopped fresh herbs.
+Add salt and pepper, approximately 1 teaspoon each, or adjust to your taste preference.
+Mix everything well to ensure the flavors are evenly distributed throughout the mixture.

 - Shape the lentil mixture into small, uniform patties using either an ice cream scoop or wet hands.
 This step remains the same as when frying the koftas.